jciechowski/blog/ckhjgel9w025z8vs13pd627t2.md

     | 0 -> 0
     | 1 -> int numbers
     | _ ->
+        numbers.Split(
-        numbers.Split([| ','; '\n' |], StringSplitOptions.RemoveEmptyEntries)
+          [| ','; '\n' |], StringSplitOptions.RemoveEmptyEntries)
         |> Array.map int
         |> Seq.sum
 ```
 ## Custom delimiter passed by the user
-As we expand the functions of our String Calculator we have to support any single character delimiter, for example, a colon.
+As we expand our String Calculator functions, we have to support any single character delimiter, for example, a colon.
 Here is the test:
 ```
 [<Fact>]